 In this Article

-Andersen’s fairy tales, which have been translated into more than 125 languages, have become culturally embedded in the European folklore, readily accessible to children, but presenting lessons of virtue and resilience in the face of adversity for mature readers as well.
+His stories have become culturally embedded in the European folklore, readily accessible to children, but presenting lessons of virtue and resilience in the face of adversity for mature readers as well.

 The stories have inspired motion pictures, plays, ballets, and animated films.

 Enjoy the version of Jean Hersholt (1886-1956), a Danish actor who emigrated to the United States, he was an avid collector of Andersen editions, and among other things he translated Hans Christian Andersen’s fairy tales and stories in the edition, “The Complete Andersen” in six volumes, you may now read “The fir tree”.
-Hersholt’s Andersen-translation for the English languaged world is rated as the standard translation.
+Hersholt’s Andersen-translation for the English languages world is rated as the standard translation.

 I grow up with “The Fir Tree”, my beloved grandmother used to tell me this story about getting adult, not only around Christmas time…